mshilts1/micro4R/README.md

 (link(s) TBA).

-Included with the package is an extremely tiny toy example to demonstrate its major functionality.

-Included are subsampled FASTQ files from a [manuscript](https://pmc.ncbi.nlm.nih.gov/articles/PMC8819187/) I co-authored with my colleagues, for which the raw data is publicly available on the NCBI’s Sequence Read Archive (SRA) under bioproject ID [PRJNA726992](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA726992).
+Included with the package is an extremely tiny toy example to demonstrate its major functionality: subsampled FASTQ files from a [manuscript](https://pmc.ncbi.nlm.nih.gov/articles/PMC8819187/) I co-authored with my colleagues, for which the raw data is publicly available under bioproject ID [PRJNA726992](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA726992).
 From seven samples from this study, using [seqtk](https://github.com/lh3/seqtk), I randomly sampled **only 50